technofocus-pte/mscpltsecdepth/Labs/Lab 05/Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview_2.1.md

 5. Click on the **Create** button.

-![A screenshot of a computer Description automatically generated](./media/image5.png)
+![A screenshot of a computer Description automat cally generated](./media/image5.png)

 6. Click on **View resource** button.